papercircuit/disk-space-visualizer/README.md

 1. Clone or download this repository
 2. Open Terminal
-3. Navigate to the project directory:
+3. Navigate to the project directory
-   `cd path/to/disk-space-visualizer`
 4. Run the script:
-   `python3 disk_monitor.py`
+   `python3 main.py`

 ## Usage